What is pumpernickel bread?

 The dark brown bread sold as pumpernickel in the United States has no resemblance with the real thing.
-Instead of baking the bread the traditional way, which is at very low temperature for 12 to 16 hours, in the US molasses are added to the dough to give it its dark color.
-In authentic pumpernickel, the sugars slowly caramelize during the baking process in a steam oven.
+Instead of baking the pumpernickel bread the traditional way, which is at very low temperature for 12 to 16 hours, in the US, molasses are added to the dough to give it its dark color.
+In the authentic recipe, the sugars slowly caramelize during the baking process in a steam oven.

-The world seems to be divided into pumpernickel lovers and haters.
+The world seems to be divided into lovers and haters of this traditional German bread.
 I have several German friends who shiver at the sheer mention of it.
 I, obviously, belong to the first group.
 My mother’s family being from Westphalia, it must be in my genes.

 Pumpernickel is, by the way, not just eaten as bread.
 It is also incorporated into scrumptious regional desserts, such as chocolate pumpernickel pudding, apple pumpernickel Betty (Apfelbettelmann), and Westphalian trifle.
 All these dessert recipes are in my German regional cookbook, Spoonfuls of Germany.

 Until recently I always brought pumpernickel back from trips to Germany, or asked visitors to bring me some.
 Because the bread is so dense and filling, the packages are small, which makes the transatlantic trafficking easier.

 I had been baking our own bread for many years but never made pumpernickel because I did not find a pumpernickel recipe that convinced me, and that I could make in a standard home oven.
 Then a few months ago, London-based German food blogger Ginger & Bread posted a straightforward pumpernickel bread recipe that she had found on a German bread-baking forum.